ismasan/faraday_throttler/README.md

 * does its best to return cached or placeholder responses to clients while backend service is unavailable or slow.
 * optionally uses Redis to rate-limit outgoing requests across processes and servers.

+## Use case

+Use this gem if you want to help avoid request [stampedes](https://en.wikipedia.org/wiki/Cache_stampede) to your backend APIs.
+For example after front-end cache expiration.
+This middleware can help you limit the number and rate of concurrent requests to the backend, while serving useful cached or hard-coded responses back to the client when the backend is not inmediatly available.

 ## Installation

 Add this line to your application's Gemfile: